 The ISS or the integrated sensor-suite contains a temperature and humidity sensor encased inside a radiation shield.
 This records the temperature and the humidity outside the house.
 You get two readings for temperature and humidity, one for the inside and the other for the outside.
 Now you can compare both the temperatures and tell the actual difference between the inside and outside.

 Other than that the integrated sensor-suite also has an anemometer.
-The wind vane and the cups provide you measurements for wind speed and direction.
+The wind vane and the cups provide you with measurements for wind speed and direction.
 And lastly, we have a tipping spoon for measuring the amount of rain that has fallen.
 The rain meter is hidden inside the device itself and it accurately measures the amount of rain.

 Overall, when tested under various weather conditions and then compared with professional meteorologist equipment, the results were highly accurate.
 All of the sensors provided highly accurate information compared to other less complex weather stations.